 Religion – defined as a set of deeply held personal principles and beliefs – is an appropriate focus for the workplace.

 By definition, religion is personal.
 Our workplaces are becoming increasingly diverse.
 It’s counterproductive to try to press people into a predetermined mold.
-If we value people, we will try to understand the deeply held beliefs that define and motivate them.
+If we value people, we will understand the deeply held beliefs that define and motivate them.

 What does it take to get an employee’s full attention and best performance?

 Kent: Encourage people to be themselves.
 Help people understand what’s motivating them.
-Many people simply don’t think about what it is that really energizes them.
+Many people don’t think about what it is that really energizes them.
 They simply react to their feelings.
-Why not ask, “What is it that really makes you feel like you’re doing something significant here; something that’s positive?”
+Why not ask, “What is it that really makes you feel like you’re doing something significant here, something that’s positive?”
 “What is it about work that makes you feel disengaged?”
-In short, leaders should free up the dialogue about deeply held principles and beliefs – about religion – in order to help employees connect their core identity with their work.
+In short, leaders should free up the dialogue about deeply held principles and beliefs – about religion – to help employees connect their core identity with their work.

 But when people are permitted to make those connections, you will see a tremendous amount of new energy and commitment.
 The sense of “When I run, I feel God’s pleasure!” begins to characterize their work.

 To be clear, this is a very personal thing.
-It’s important that we not try to impose someone else’s “religion” on our employees.
-Far from it.
+It’s important that we not try to impose someone else’s “religion” on our employees, far from it.
 Whenever there’s a compulsion to believe certain things, there are stifling consequences.
 When people feel they need to pretend that they believe the “party line,” they become disengaged and resentful.
 The goal needs to be to enable them to connect with what really motivates their hearts.
 That frees them to apply what they learned from their scriptures and defining life experiences and the basic principles that their faith teaches.
 The result is new life and vigor at work.

 This is not just about connecting with people who ascribe to traditional religions.
 The goal is to enable and encourage all people – including atheists and others who reject any notion of religion or spirituality.
 Atheists have their own deeply held personal principles and beliefs.
 Those are relevant to the workplace too.

 Kent: It’s interesting.
 When I ask people that, they often say they don’t really know.
 Some will say, “I’m not sure what my expectations are.
 I want to make a living.
 I want to make good money and retire early and go fishing.”
 But often, when you scratch the surface and get people thinking about what it is they long for, they’ll say, “I want a sense of connection with my life’s purpose.
 I was made to do this stuff.
 I feel like I was made to thrive in this way and to help society by contributing to this company in this particular way.”
 That is a profoundly “religious” kind of expression, in the broad sense.
 It’s a sense of carrying out a calling.
-It’s the difference between I got a job and I’ve got to do this little thing.
+It’s the difference between I got a job, and I’ve got to do this little thing.

 Whoever that God is, whether it’s a force or whatever it is, that second worker has made the connection.
 It’s a powerful motivator.
 What do we long for at work?
-I think for many of us, it’s connection with our life’s purpose that’s bigger than us.
+I think for many of us, it’s a connection with our life’s purpose that’s bigger than us.
 Something bigger that’s thrilling.
 That’s exciting to us.
 Significant.
 A sense of accomplishment.
 An environment where I can feel free to work with a whole heart and to do it openly — not undercover.
 I think those are some things that people lack and long for in a lot of workplaces.

 Kent: I ask, “Do you feel like you have freedom here to be yourself?
 And to fulfill your personal goals?
 Your destiny?
 If not, what’s holding you back?
 What are we doing wrong?
 How can we help you connect your passions, skills, and fundamental calling to your work here?”
 I think that gets at a crucial question.

 I will say this: I don’t think it’s helpful to ask this question periodically, on a scheduled basis.
 This question has to be embedded in the culture.
 An attitude of openness and interest in an individual’s motivations has to be characteristic of the culture.
 And the question has to be posed again and again, in different ways.
 The question shouldn’t be posed by management alone; it should come up in discussions among coworkers and individuals.
-The goal is to influence a culture where people are not afraid to share their hearts and their relevant core beliefs.
-Our job is to create an environment that’s conducive to finding purpose and living out our workplace calling.
+The goal is to influence a culture where people are not afraid to share their hearts and relevant core beliefs.
+Our job is to create an environment conducive to finding purpose and living out our workplace calling.
 That would be fantastic, wouldn’t it?

 Kent: I would ask leaders, “How can we inspire our diverse employees to be all that they can be at work?”
 How can we avoid stifling people of faith in particular?

 Kent: Here’s one I would encourage all my employees to ask themselves from time to time: “Am I living at work in a way that accords with the principles or system of belief (or religion) that defines me as a person?”
 “Do I live what I say I believe?”
-“Do I feel like when I run I feel god’s pleasure (however I define “god”)?”
+“Do I feel like when I run, I feel god’s pleasure (however I define “god”)?”

 How does religious diversity contribute to more healthy corporate cultures?